petrblahos/modellerkit/README.md

 step07
 ------
-A different approach when we actually declare the model class members by using descriptor classes.
+A different approach when the model class members are declared by decriptor classes.